 This one- or two-year program will cover topics relating to software development with a focus on computer programming.
-The class is designed to accommodate different skills levels from introductory to the college level where students will learn how to plan, write, implement, debug, and maintain computer programs.
+The program is designed to accommodate different skill levels from introductory to the college level where students will learn how to plan, write, implement, debug, and maintain computer programs.
 Students will have the opportunity to learn mobile, game, web, and/or robotics programming in addition to computer application development, and will use a blended learning environment that combines online curriculum with hands-on labs and projects.

-Students are able to earn college credit and industry certifications as part of this class.
+Students are able to earn college credit and industry certifications as part of this program.

 To Be Successful

-Students in this class are interested in computers – what makes them work and how they can help solve problems and complete tasks.
+Students in this program are interested in computers – what makes them work and how they can help solve problems and complete tasks.
 Students generally have above average math and reading skills and creative thinkers.